David5p/play_tennis/README.md

 Play Tennis is a full-stack, responsive website built for a fictional tennis court booking system for tennis players of all levels.

-The website consists of a homepage which allow introduces the club and allows users to book from the homepage.
-There is also sign up page which allows users to create an account and start making court bookings.
+The website features a homepage that introduces the club and allows users to make court bookings directly.
+There is also a sign up page which allows users to create an account and start making court bookings.
 Once users have logged in, they can manage their court bookings.

 <p align="center">
   <img src="booking/static/booking/images/responsiveness/responsiveness.png" alt="Website appearance on all devices">